 OSHA’s National Safety Stand-Down to Prevent Falls in Construction kicks off this week.
-Last year, more than 2.5 million workers took a break from their job to participate in toolbox talks on fall prevention, performing safety equipment inspections, developing rescue plans, discussing job-specific hazards, and creating awareness of the importance of workplace safety.
+Safety Stand-Down week is a great opportunity for workers to take a break from their job to participate in toolbox talks on fall prevention, performing safety equipment inspections, developing rescue plans, discussing job-specific hazards, and creating awareness of the importance of workplace safety.

 - Cover the basics.
 The logical place to start in reducing your chances of workplace falls is by creating awareness.
 Go over the rules and guidelines for preventing falls.
 No matter how many times you’ve gone over it already, this time it may just stick.

 - Review your current safety procedures.
 Take a good hard look at the procedures you have in place.
 What has been working for you?
 Is there anything that could be improved?
 Ask for feedback from the group as well.